Skip to Content

 • Actions to remove or in some way compel the personal representative.
 The personal representative has certain statutory duties, and has a fiduciary responsibility to the beneficiaries of the estate.
 That means the personal representative must act in the best interests of the beneficiaries rather than in his or her own interest.
 A personal representative who breaches that duty may be subject to removal, and in some cases even personal liability.

 Each of these processes is complex, and is best undertaken only with the guidance of an experienced probate attorney.
-Orange County beneficiaries considering probate litigation will first want to ensure that they have thoroughly explored the possible impacts of a will contest or other adversarial action.
+Orlando beneficiaries considering probate litigation will first want to ensure that they have thoroughly explored the possible impacts of a will contest or other adversarial action.

 For example, a stepchild of the deceased who is listed as a beneficiary under the will would receive nothing under intestate succession.
 So, if the stepchild successfully challenges the will and there is no valid prior will, he or she would end up inheriting nothing instead of whatever share was designated in the will.